cyber-leah/grc-portfolio/Technical-Writing/all-washed-up-cybersecurity-memo.md

-# Cybersecurity Recommendations for All Washed Up
+# Cybersecurity Recommendations for Bubbly Car Wash

 **Author:** Leah
 **Date:** April 16, 2024
-**To:** Maria Carman
+**To:** CEO Maria
-**Subject:** Suggestions to Improve Cybersecurity Best Practices at All Washed Up
+**Subject:** Suggestions to Improve Cybersecurity Best Practices at Bubbly Car Wash

 ---

 ## Executive Summary

-All Washed Up is a growing company that has benefited from integrating technology such as:
+Bubbly Car Wash is a growing company that has benefited from integrating technology such as:
 - A social media presence
 - Office computers for data storage
 - Customer-facing computers